-NextMind’s Dev Kit for mind controlled-computing offers a rare ‘wow’ factor in tech – TechCrunch
+NextMind’s Dev Kit for mind-controlled computing offers a rare ‘wow’ factor in tech – TechCrunch

 Design and features

-The NextMind sensor itself is surprisingly small and light – it fits in the palm of your hand, with two arms that extend slightly beyond that.
+The NextMind sensor itself is surprisingly small and light — it fits in the palm of your hand, with two arms that extend slightly beyond that.
 It features an integrated clip mount that can be used to attach it to just about anything to secure it to your head.
-In terms of fit, you just need to ensure that the 9 sets of two-pronged electrode sensors make contact with your skin, which NextMind provides instructions on doing by essentially making sure it straps snugly to your head, and then ‘combing’ the device slightly (moving it up and down to get your hair out of the way).
+In terms of fit, you just need to ensure that the nine sets of two-pronged electrode sensors make contact with your skin, which NextMind provides instructions on doing by essentially making sure it straps snugly to your head, and then “combing” the device slightly (moving it up and down to get your hair out of the way).

 It wears comfortably, though you will notice the electrodes pressing into your skin, especially over longer use periods.
 The ability to use a standard baseball cap with the clip makes it super convenient to install and wear, and it worked with the Oculus Rift and Oculus Quest headstraps easily and instantly, too.

 Setup was a breeze.
 I was guided by NextMind’s co-creators, but the app provides clear instructions as well.
-There’s a calibration process during which you look at an animation being displayed on the host PC, which helps the sensor identify the specific signals that your occipital lobe is emitting when performing the target behaviour that you’ll later use to actually interact with NextMind-optimized software.
+There’s a calibration process during which you look at an animation being displayed on the host PC, which helps the sensor identify the specific signals your occipital lobe is emitting when performing the target behaviour that you’ll later use to actually interact with NextMind-optimized software.

-Here’s where it’s worth pausing to explain how NextMind is actually ‘reading your thoughts’: The sensor basically learns what it looks like when your brain is engaged in what the company calls “active, visual focus.”
+Here’s where it’s worth pausing to explain how NextMind is actually “reading your thoughts”: The sensor basically learns what it looks like when your brain is engaged in what the company calls “active, visual focus.”
 It does this using a common signal that it overlays on controllable elements of a software’s graphical user interface.
-That way, when you focus on a specific item, it can translate that into a ‘press’ action, or a ‘hold and move,’ or any other number of potential output results.
+That way, when you focus on a specific item, it can translate that into a “press” action, or a “hold and move,” or any other number of potential output results.

 NextMind’s system is elegantly simple in conception, which is probably why it feels so powerful and rich in use.
 After the calibration process, I immediately jumped into the demos and was performing a range of actions effectively with my brain.
-First was media playback and window management on a desktop, and from there I moved on to composing music, entering a pin on a number pad, and playing multiple games, including a platformer where my mind control was supplementing my physical input on a USB gamepad to create a whole new level of fun and complex gameplay that wouldn’t be possible otherwise.
+First was media playback and window management on a desktop, and from there I moved on to composing music, entering a pin on a number pad and playing multiple games, including a platform where my mind control was supplementing my physical input on a USB gamepad to create a whole new level of fun and complex gameplay that wouldn’t be possible otherwise.

 This is a Dev Kit, so the included software is just a small sampling of what could be possible with NextMind eventually, now that developers are able to build their own.
 What’s amazing is that the included samples are breathtaking on their own, providing an overall experience that is mind-bending in all the best possible ways.
 Imagining a future where NextMind hardware is even smaller and a seamless part of an overall computing experience that also includes traditional input is tantalizing, indeed.